During my waking life I’ve always been tormented by noise—voices in my brain that turned terror into self-hatred.

 ♦ ♦ ♦

 Tom Matlack, together with James Houghton and Larry Bean, published an anthology of stories about defining moments in men’s lives — The Good Men Project: Real Stories from the Front Lines of Modern Manhood.
 It was how the The Good Men Project first began.
-Want to buy the book?
-Click here.
-Want to learn more?
-Here you go.
+Want a free copy of the book?
+Become a Premium Member, here.